waibcam/hearthstonejson/README.md

 Intro
 -----

-This project extracts card data from Hearthstone's "base-Win.MPQ" into JSON files.
+This project extracts card data from Hearthstone's "cardxml0.unity3d" into JSON files.

 This is then used to generate the website: [http://hearthstonejson.com](http://hearthstonejson.com)